-Once an understanding of the available programs and building layout has been achieved, designers can work to integrate the necessary spaces needed to manage waste generated on-site any expected renovations.
-In designating spaces, designers should consider that bins are best located in areas that are easily accessible to staff and determine whether there are enough common areas to accommodate collection areas for all staff, or whether other spaces, such as hallways will be needed (and whether those areas are wide enough to place collection bins).
+In designating spaces for reuse, recycling and composting, designers should consider that bins are best located in areas that are easily accessible to staff and determine whether there are enough common areas to accommodate collection areas for all staff, or whether other spaces, such as hallways will be needed (and whether those areas are wide enough to place collection bins).

-• Compost areas should be sized based on type of collection unit and need identified (traditionally, these are located in kitchens and break rooms).
-Designers should evaluate the location and accessibility to occupants in determining whether current dumpster areas are sufficient to contain both MSW containers and recycle collection, and whether there are other areas that may be needed to accommodate multiple dumpsters and be accessible from different sides of the building.
+- Compost areas should be sized based on type of collection unit and need identified (traditionally, these are located in kitchens and break rooms). - Dumpster areas will need to be large enough to contain both MSW containers for WTE and recycle collection, and should be located in an area convenient to the building in order to facilitate the transfer of material from the building to the dumpster/recycle collection containers.
+More than one area may be needed to accommodate multiple dumpsters, and to be accessible from different sides of the building.
+Designers should also make allowances for holding areas, either within the building or next to the dumpster area to process bulky items (e.g., pallets, cardboard).

-- Designers should also consider potential holding areas, either within the building or next to the dumpster area to process bulky items (e.g., pallets, cardboard).
-An additional area may need to be designated within the buildings to collect items that cannot be accepted in the MSW recycling service, such as lamps, batteries, solvents/paints, and toner cartridges.
-Designers should also consider space for storing items identified for reuse or sharing; depending on the building size, more than one space may be needed. - Designers should develop a reuse advertising method so that all building tenants are aware of items available for reuse. - Designers may also wish to identify and partner with community programs for reuse of items, particularly if items in the reuse areas are not re-utilized within a certain period of time. - A separate slab/power/water source area may be needed for compost, anaerobic digestion (AD), driers, and/or used cooking oil collection, depending on local services available and methods chosen for managing food and landscape debris.
+- An additional area may need to be designated within the building to collect items that cannot be accepted in the MSW recycling service, such as lamps, batteries, solvents/paints, and toner cartridges.
+Designers should also consider space for storing items identified for reuse or sharing; depending on the building size, more than one space may be needed. - A separate slab/power/water source area may be needed for compost, anaerobic digestion (AD), driers, and/or used cooking oil collection, depending on local services available and methods chosen for managing food and landscape debris.